naptedhiraj07/Movies_Rating/README.md

 # Movies_Rating
-#Overview : The Analyzing and Visualizing Movie Ratings project focuses on exploring a movie ratings dataset to understand patterns, trends, and relationships in movie data.
-The main goal of this project is to clean the dataset, analyze different features such as ratings, genres, and release years, and create visualizations to better understand audience preferences.
+# Overview
+This project analyzes IMDb movie data to understand patterns in a movie ratings,genres,and releases years using Exploratory Data Analysis(EDA).
+The goal is to find trends and factors that influence movie rating.

-#Tools used : Python Jupyter Notebook Pandas Matplotlib Seaborn
+#Tools used

-#Key Insights : Most movies fall within a moderate rating range, indicating that the majority of films receive average ratings rather than extremely high or low scores.
-Some genres such as Action, Drama, and Comedy tend to have more movies and often receive higher audience engagement.
-The analysis helps identify the movies with the highest ratings, which may represent audience favorites.
+Python
+Jupyter
+Notebook
+Pandas
+Matplotlib
+Seaborn

+#Key Insights
+Most movie ratings fall between 6 and 8.
+Drama and crime movies appear frequently among top-rated films.
+The number of movies released each year has increased significantly in recent decades.